dtcenter/METplus/.github/ISSUE_TEMPLATE/new_use_case.md

 name: New use case
 about: Add a new use case
 title: 'New Use Case: '
-labels: 'alert: NEED ACCOUNT KEY, alert: NEED MORE DEFINITION, alert: NEED PROJECT ASSIGNMENT, type: new use case'
+labels: 'alert: NEED ACCOUNT KEY, alert: NEED MORE DEFINITION, alert: NEED CYCLE ASSIGNMENT, type: new use case'
 assignees: ''

 ---